OneMadGypsy/SimPIL-Font/README.md

 print(sf('Impact 18 regular'))      # 'Impact 18 regular'
 ```

 You can create multiple `Font` instances, but there is no good reason to.
-The `Font` class is the front-end to your database.
-It's dressed up real pretty like it's trying to be a font instance, but It's really EVERY font instance.
-Using the inline request method you can return anything you need to know about a font, including the font, and even the bbox methods for that font.
+Using the inline request method you can toggle between any available font.

 ```python3
 import simpilfont as font